Understanding the problem

 No control mechanisms for nurses' unavailability

-No overviews Nurses lacked patient status visibility.
+No overviews meant nurses lacked patient status visibility.

 Trust issues with new tech, AI, workflows and reliability